Pharmacy Residency Information

 Dr. Christina Thurber attended Ohio Northern University's Raabe College of Pharmacy.
 After completing her Doctor of Pharmacy (PharmD) degree, she completed her PGY1 residency at St. Rita's Medical Center in Lima, Ohio.
 Following her residency, Dr. Thurber began her career as a clinical staff pharmacist in the hospital setting and obtained her BCPS certification.

 Currently, Dr. Thurber is a Clinical Staff Pharmacist at FirstHealth Moore Regional Hospital in Pinehurst, NC.
-She is serving as a preceptor in training for the General Medicine rotation of the PGY1 Residency program.
+She is serving as a preceptor for the General Medicine rotation of the PGY1 Residency program.
+Dr. Thurber also assists in precepting the Critical Care and Education rotations.
 Over the coming years, Dr. Thurber has intentions to precept IPPE and APPE students from local schools of pharmacy.
-Areas of interest include internal medicine and cardiology.
+Areas of interest include internal medicine and antimicrobial stewardship.

 Dr. Thurber's personal interests include reading, watching movies, spending time with friends and family, and being a dog mom.